The Imposter Syndrome Intensive

 If you're still not sure whether this is right for you, reach out and we can figure it out together in a quick conversation.

-• ART uses bilateral eye movements to help activate your brain’s natural processing mechanisms while you focus on a memory, sensation, or symptom.
-When you experience something profound, traumatic, or formative, your brain sometimes stores it in a way that keeps triggering present-day reactions, like imposter syndrome.
 The eye movements, combined with guided visualization, help your brain reprocess and store the memory in the past where it belongs without the emotional charge (aka the imposter syndrome you feel).

 • Both use bilateral eye movements and both are evidence-based reprocessing therapies.
 The biggest differences for this intensive are practical.